Tregaron Estate

-Tregaron Estate, formerly known as The Causeway, is a country house and estate located in the Cleveland Park neighborhood of Northwest, Washington, D.C.
+"Tregaron Estate," formerly known as "The Causeway," is a country house and estate located in the Cleveland Park neighborhood of Northwest, Washington, D.C.

 The estate, built in 1912, was designed by architect Charles Adams Platt and landscape architect Ellen Biddle Shipman.

 The original owners, Alice and James Parmelee, lived at the estate from the time of its construction until 1940.

 From 1942 to 1958, it was occupied by Joseph E. Davies, who had served as United States ambassador to several countries, and his second wife, Post Cereal Company heiress Marjorie Merriweather Post.

 Today the estate is occupied by a campus of the Washington International School and the Tregaron Conservancy.

 Grounds

 The estate covers 20.5 acre.
 In addition to the mansion, it includes a carriage house, greenhouse, gardener's residence, and a Russian-style dacha added by Ambassador and Mrs. Davies.
 The estate is notable for its varied architectural styles and landscape architecture by architect Charles A. Platt, who used the natural characteristics of the site in designing the estate.
-The mansion sits at the highest point of the grounds and provides views of the city to the south and the affluent Cleveland Park suburb to the north.
-Stone retaining walls line the driveway, which is carried by a large stone bridge over a small stream, "The Causeway", from which the property's original name was derived.
+The mansion sits at the highest point of the grounds and provides views of the city to the south and the affluent Cleveland Park neighborhood to the north.
+Stone retaining walls line the driveway, which is carried by a large stone bridge over a small stream, "The Causeway," from which the property's original name was derived.

 History

-The property, originally part of a larger estate, "Twin Oaks", was bought in 1888 by Gardiner Greene Hubbard, founder of the National Geographic Society, and named "The Causeway".
+The property, originally part of a larger estate, "Twin Oaks," was bought in 1888 by Gardiner Greene Hubbard, founder of the National Geographic Society, and named "The Causeway."
 His daughter Mabel married Alexander Graham Bell and inherited the property, which she sold to James Parmelee, a Cleveland financier.
 Parmelee hired Charles Adams Platt to design a country house for the property.
 Platt employed Ellen Biddle Shipman as landscape architect for the project.

 Tregaron Conservancy looking toward the upper meadow.

 After Parmelee's death, the estate was purchased in 1940 by Joseph E. Davies and his wife.
 Davies renamed the place "Tregaron" (the town of Saint Caron) after the town where his father, Edward Davies, was born in Ceredigion, Wales.

 After Davies's death in 1958, the Washington International School purchased 6 acre of the 20 acre, and the Tregaron Limited Partnership, purchased the remaining 14 acre.
-Attempts to develop the space were opposed by the "Friends of Tregaron", a community group.
+Attempts to develop the space were opposed by the "Friends of Tregaron," a community group.
 In 2006, an agreement was reached whereby 13 acre of the estate were to be conserved as open green space and managed by Tregaron Conservancy.